Wanous/Irrational-sorting/README.md

 $${11 \over 10^2}$$​
 that can be write
 $${n \over 10^p}$$​
-With what I have saided before
+With what I have said before

-#### Well-sorted Swaps:
+2. #### Well-sorted Swaps:
-Each valid swap has a probability of
+- Each valid swap has a probability of
 $${1 \over 2}$$​
  of producing a well-ordered pair.
  To determine this I done

-#### Combined Probability:
+3. #### Combined Probability:
-The combined probability that a valid swap produces a well-ordered pair is 𝑛 2 2 ⋅ 1 0 2 𝑥 2⋅10 2x n 2 ​ .
+- The combined probability that a valid swap produces a well-ordered pair is
+$${n \over 10^p}\cdot{1 \over 2}$$ so $${n^2 \over 2\cdot10^{2p}}$$

+> [!IMPORTANT]
-Cumulative probability: Although the probability of each individual swap bringing the list to a completely sorted state is small, it is not zero.
+> **Conclusion :** Although the probability of each individual swap bringing the list to a completely sorted state is small, it is not zero.
 With enough swaps, the cumulative probability of getting a sorted list tends to 1.
 The non-zero probability of improvement at each swap ensures that the algorithm will not run forever without ever producing a complete order.
-This means that, theoretically, the algorithm will eventually sort the list completely, even though it may take a very large number of swaps.
+> This means that, theoretically, the algorithm will eventually sort the list completely, even though it may take a very large number of swaps.
+> Therefore **finiteness** is prouved and so the **correctness** as well.

 | Tables        | Are           | Cool  |